ncatlab/nlab-content/pages/8/0/7/7/7708/content.md

-> This entry is about a general concepts of "mathematical structure" in [[category theory]].
-It subsumes but is more general than the concept of [[structure in model theory]].
+> This entry is about a general concepts of "mathematical structure" such as formalized by [[category theory]] and/or [[dependent type theory]].
+This subsumes but is more general than the concept of [[structure in model theory]].

 +-- {: .rightHandSide}
 +-- {: .toc .clickDown tabindex="0"}